 I'm Oliver — you can also call me OliFrys!

 I'm a game and software developer.
-On this site, you can find a blog of mine and an about section where you can reach me.
+On this site, you can find my blog and an about section to get in touch.
 Feel free to have a look around!

-Below is some projects I've worked on.
-You could call it a portfolio of sorts ;)
+Below are some projects I've worked on — my portfolio of sorts ;)

 For the course Game World Design, I was part of a group of 6 people, who created this nostalgic mystery point-and-click detective game, about a bored kid talking to horses and solving mysteries.